jules2689/trudeau/trudeau/2020-04-18/q_a.md

 ---

 **Question**:
 Many of the cases in Canada have come from the United States you said the border agreement is going to stay in place.
-If the u.
-S. loosens restrictions in the next few weeks, what kind of health threat does that pose to Canadians?
+If the US loosens restrictions in the next few weeks, what kind of health threat does that pose to Canadians?

 **Answer**:
 We have the border restrictions in place where non-essential travel across the border will not be permitted.
 We will take the measures necessary to keep Canadians safewhile  the flow of our essential supply chains on whichso  Canadians depend.[speaking french] [voice of interpreter] we will continue to be very vigilant about our borders and travelling coming from abroad and we will continueas well  work with the americans to  our own safety by maintaining the current measures at the border.
 At every step of the way, we will do what is necessary to protect Canadians and ensure that our supply chains remain open.[end of translation].